 I have worked with the Royal College of Nursing, campaigning with them to urge the Government to bring back the nursing bursary and properly fund nursing education.
 It seems outrageous that while nursing students train in NHS hospitals, often massively contributing to our healthcare, especially at times of extreme staff shortages, they have to pay for the privilege and are given such limited support.

 As Chair of the All-Party Parliamentary Group on Life Sciences, I have been active in scrutinising the Government as they tackle access to medicines and clinical trials throughout the Brexit discussions.
+I’ve argued for fair medicines pricing for the NHS too.
 I have also stood up for the life sciences sector and the research and development of new medicines in and around Cambridge – we need an immigration policy which allows up to attract the top talent, and retain the brilliant researchers we have from all over the world, not the small-minded numbers-focused approach that the Conservatives currently are taking.
 You can read more about this here.

 I am also Vice-Chair of the All-Party Parliamentary Group on Mental Health, a really important issue to me, and many of us in Cambridge.
 I have worked with cross-party colleagues in Parliament on our report into mental health services in the UK, and have consistently called for better provision, particularly for young people, students, and in preventative and support services.
 I have also called for better access to healthcare and mental healthcare for autistic people and people with learning disabilities through more training for healthcare professionals, and led a debate on this in Parliament.